Space 4 Cities: Ensuring environmental sustainability of rural areas and supporting economic growth in agriculture.

 The conference offered the possibility to discover the potential of space applications to optimise the management of resources as well as to ensure a sustainable growth for rural areas.
 The potential of space applications is vast and is not an exclusive domain for engineers and technicians.
 On the contrary, satellite data offers great tools that can save us time and money, boosting productivity in all kinds of sectors.

-On the occasion of the United Nations International Year of Plant Health, Eurisy focuses on the issue of Plant health in 2020.
+On the occasion of the United Nations International Year of Plant Health, Eurisy focused on the issue of Plant health in 2021.
 Eurisy and EUPHRESCO have produced a policy brief focusing on the need to foster the operational use of remote sensing to monitor plant health in Europe, hence contributing to limiting the damages caused by plants’ pests to Europe’s economy, environment and people.
-The policy brief will be presented during the EUPHRESCO General Assembly to be held in October in Helsinki, and it will be further presented and distributed during selected relevant events and among high-level members of Europeans Institutions.
+The policy brief was presented during the EUPHRESCO General Assembly, and it will be further presented and distributed during selected relevant events and among high-level members of Europeans Institutions.

 Eurisy will continue to expand Space4Rural by contributing to activities relating to environmental issues, connecting rural areas, and topics like smart farming.